ballerina-platform/ballerina-dev-website/learn/guides/debugging-ballerina-programs.md

   - /learn/debugging-ballerina-programs
 ---

-When writing large-scale applications with complex logic, it is quite possible to be ended up having syntax, semantic or runtime issues in your code.
-The Ballerina compiler comes handy when detecting syntax and semantic issues, but it is very difficult for a compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
-This is where the dedicated debugging tooling support comes to the rescue.
+When writing large-scale applications with complex logic, it is quite possible to have syntax, semantic, or runtime issues in your code.
+The Ballerina compiler comes in handy when detecting syntax and semantic issues.
+However, it is very difficult for a compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
+This is where the dedicated debugging tooling support becomes important.

 Currently, we provide a feature-rich debugging experience for troubleshooting Ballerina applications via the [Ballerina Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=WSO2.Ballerina).